 Sixty percent of SMBs that experience a data breach are out of business in six months.
 But delivering on the promise of a strong IT strategy can only happen when you have ongoing access to the best experts who can monitor your network 24/7, keep your software patched and up to date, and provide the latest IT security technology to your business.
 Hiring in-house is not only expensive – the average CISO salary is $200,000 – but it’s also difficult.
 There is a shortage of available IT professionals and it’s difficult to attract and retain your own IT staff.

 Partnering with a Managed Services Provider like thinkCSC helps you achieve a competitive advantage at a fraction of the cost by allowing you to outsource your CISO, CIO, and IT department to our team.
 We will work with you to develop a comprehensive, proactive plan that strengthens your IT strategy.
-Give us a call.
+We would be happy to talk to you about how we can help you harness the power of our IT services in Columbus to maximize your reach, impact, and bottom line.
+Contact our business development manager today for more information.